-A Blackboard Connect inclement weather telephone call will be sent to all student homes after 6:00 a.m. in the event that LCS cannot operate on a normal schedule.
+A recorded inclement weather telephone call will be sent to all student homes in the event that LCS cannot operate on a normal schedule.

 Call the Weather/School Closing Information Line (515-5080)

 Parents may also subscribe to a free e-mail notification service, schoolsout.com, to receive an immediate e-mail should there be an emergency at their child's school or in the case of inclement weather caused closings.
 School's Out.com also offers a new text alert message service for cell phone users.
 Parents may go to www.schoolsout.com to learn more about this service.